couchbaselabs/couchbase-lite-tests/spec/tests/005-test-fest.md

    * continuous: true
    * enableDocumentListener: true
    * credentials: user2/pass
-5. Create a list and 2 tasks in `db1:
+5. Create a list in `db1`:
    * Create SG role named `lists.user1.db1-list1.contributor`.
    * Create a list document in `_default.lists` as
       * { "_id": "db1-list1", "name": "db1 list1", "owner": "user1" }
+   * Wait and check the push document replication events in `db1`
+      * `_default.lists`.`db1-list1`
+6. Create 2 tasks in `db1`:
    * Create a task document in `_default.tasks` as
       * { "_id": "db1-list1-task1", "name": "db1 list1 task1", "complete": false,  "image": null, "taskList" : { "id" : "db1-list1", "owner" : "user1" } }
       * Set the `image` key with the `l1.jpg` blob.
    * Create a task document in `_default.tasks` as
       * { "_id": "db1-list1-task2", "name": "db1 list1 task2", "complete": true,  "image": null, "taskList" : { "id" : "db1-list1", "owner" : "user1" } }
-6. Wait for 10 seconds which should be enough for the two replicators to finish replicating.
+7. Wait for 10 seconds which should be enough for the two replicators to finish replicating.
-7. Check that no document replication events are in `db2`.
+8. Check that no document replication events are in `db2`.
-8. Snapshot documents in `db2`:
+9. Snapshot documents in `db2`:
    * `_default.lists`.`db1-list1`
    * `_default.tasks`.`db1-list1-task1`
    * `_default.tasks`.`db1-list1-task2`
-9. Creating a user document in the `_default.users` to share the `_default.lists`.`db1-list1` list in `db1` as
+10. Creating a user document in the `_default.users` to share the `_default.lists`.`db1-list1` list in `db1` as
    * { "_id": "db1-list1-user2", "username": "user2", "taskList" : { "id" : "db1-list1", "owner" : "user1" } }
-10. Wait and check the pull document replication events in `db2`.
+11. Wait and check the pull document replication events in `db2`.
    * `_default.lists`.`db1-list1`
    * `_default.tasks`.`db1-list1-task1`
    * `_default.tasks`.`db1-list1-task2`
-11. Verify snapshot from step 8 to check the content of the snapshot documents.
+12. Verify snapshot from step 8 to check the content of the snapshot documents.
-12. Check that no `_default.users`.`db1-list1-user2` document is in `db2`.
+13. Check that no `_default.users`.`db1-list1-user2` document is in `db2`.

 ## test_update_shared_tasks